BilodeauGroup/PepFoundry/README.md

 ## New Updates

-- Nov,26,2025, Version 1.1.0: We have added a new method `get_smile_chuckles_format` that automatically converts peptide SMILES into CHUCKLES format, including mapping numbers for the terminal residues.
+- Nov.26/2025, **Version 1.1.0**: We have added a new method `get_smile_chuckles_format` that automatically converts peptide SMILES into CHUCKLES format, including mapping numbers for the terminal residues.
 This update introduces a new dependency, `openbabel`.
 Usage and examples of this method can be found in [examples_CHUCKLES.ipynb](examples_CHUCKLES.ipynb).

 ## 1. Installation Guide